Measuring sampling plan utility in post-marketing surveillance of medical products: Estimating sampling plan utility

 The approximation in (\ref{eq:step1}) proceeds from substituting the initial set of posterior MCMC draws of SFP rates.
 The inequality in (\ref{eq:step2}) results from using MCMC draws of SFP rates to identify the Bayes estimate: these draws are a finite set and do not fully capture the posterior.
 The second approximation in (\ref{eq:step3}) follows from using sets of generated data instead of integrating over all possible data sets.
 The final expression can be produced with one set of posterior MCMC draws of SFP rates and computationally inexpensive binomial likelihoods.

 \lc{\left\lceil} \rc{\right\rceil}

-Algorithm \ref{alg:utilApproxNodeFast} leverages the approximation of (\ref{eq:step3}) to produce a fast estimate of the expected loss.
-A flow chart is provided in the online technical supplement.
-Algorithm \ref{alg:utilApproxNodeFast} uses the same inputs as Algorithm \ref{alg:mcmcIntegration}.
-A single MCMC set of SFP rates and a set of of simulated data sets are used.
+Algorithm \ref{alg:utilApproxNodeFast} leverages the approximation of (\ref{eq:step3}) to produce an efficient estimate of the expected loss.
+This algorithm uses the same inputs as Algorithm \ref{alg:mcmcIntegration}.
+A single MCMC set of SFP-rate vectors and a set of of simulated data sets are used.
 The equivalence of (\ref{eq:postRewrite}) means that incorporating the likelihood of each SFP rate with respect to each simulated data set is sufficient for approximating the expected loss: no further MCMC sampling is needed.
-A key matrix for this algorithm, $\bm{D}$, stores these likelihoods: each row corresponds to an SFP-rate vector and each column corresponds to a simulated data set.
-A Bayes estimate is derived for each simulated data set through a weighting of the loss corresponding to each SFP-rate vector by the binomial likelihoods in $\bm{D}$.
+A key matrix for this algorithm, $\binomLikeMat$, stores these likelihoods: each row corresponds to an SFP-rate vector and each column corresponds to a simulated data set.
+A Bayes estimate is derived for each simulated data set through a weighting of the loss corresponding to each SFP-rate vector by the binomial likelihoods in $\binomLikeMat$.
 The set of weighted losses for each simulated data set are averaged to yield the expected loss.
-The algorithm details are as follows.
+In Line 10, the data likelihoods are normalized column-wise to sum to one, as the data are generated from members of $\datadraws$ that are distributed according to $p(\tnsnRates|\dataSet)$.
+Failure to normalize would disproportionately affect data sets corresponding to different members of $\datadraws$.
+In Lines 14 to 15, the minimum loss $\bm{u}_j$ for each simulated data set $\dataSetNext^{(j)}$ is identified.
+Bayes estimate $\tnsnRatesEst$ minimizes the loss across the members of $\truthdraws$ approximating the distribution $p(\tnsnRates|\dataSet)$, weighted for the binomial likelihoods in column $\binomLikeMat_{\cdot j}$.
+Losses using the scores described in Sections \ref{subsubsec:objClass} and \ref{subsubsec:objAssess} have analytical minimizers, shown in Appendix \ref{SuppMat:bayesEstimates}; thus, Bayes estimates under these scores can be found through an indexing of the weighted losses.
+Our Python implementation uses these analytical solutions or, for other scores, the low-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) minimization algorithm available in SciPy \parencite{scipy2020}.